reactgraphqlacademy/fb-messenger/README.md

 const ADD_TODO = gql`
   mutation addDog($name: String!) {
-    addDog(name: $name) {
+    addDog(name: $name) { # 👩‍🏫 Mutations should return the object that has been mutated id
-      id
+      name
-      name # ⚠️ Mutations should return the object that has been mutated }
+    }
   }
 `;